Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: 1 MP
 Effect: Choose another Ability and state some conditions.
 When the conditions are fulfilled, you use this Ability on the target you specify.
-For example, you could Prepare your Elemental Lance Ability, and specify that it goes off if anyone tries to get closer to you.
-When you use the Prepared Ability, you must pay its cost as normal.
+For example you could Prepare your Elemental Lance Ability to use on an opponent when they try to get closer to you.
+You still pay the Prepared Ability's cost when you use it.
 You may choose not to take your Prepared action if an undesired target fulfills the condition.
-You remain Prepared until you take another action.
-If you take another action while Prepared, you lose the prepared action but are refunded the 1 MP cost of Prepare.
+You remain Prepared until you use the Prepared Ability or until the start of your next turn.
-This Ability's Action is the same as the chosen Ability you are Preparing.
+Prepare's Action cost is the same as the Ability you are Preparing to use.
 Description: Getting ready to take action later in combat.
 This can be important if you want to time interactions specifically or want to let an opponent act first.

 #### Recover